Spreading of droplets under various gravitational accelerations: Specifications

+The theoretical resolution of the fluid dispensing is one micro-step of the motor driving the pump, which represents a volume on the order of $10^{-7}$\,\si{\liter}.
+In practice, fluid dispensing precision depends on the viscosity of the fluid, its elasticity, and the total stiffness of the deposition system (notably the tubing and syringe).
+The dispensing precision is hence estimated from the standard deviation in droplets' volume (measured for dispensing without retraction); we find a relative standard error of 4\% of the deposited volume.
+The nozzle diameter determines the minimum droplet size of the droplet: droplets of characteristic length $\mathcal{L} \lesssim d_o $ would be dominated by surface interaction with the nozzle.
+For a nozzle outer diameter $d_o = \SI{1.2}{\mm}$, this amounts to a minimum droplet volume of $V_{min} \approx V(\mathcal{L} = 2 d_0) = 0.058 \pm 0.002$\,\si{\milli\liter}.

-In each section, a deposition syringe is connected to a nozzle via tubing and a standard Luer-Lock connection.
-The nozzle unit of the deposition system can be precisely adjusted with a linear stage to be at a certain distance from and perpendicular to the glass substrate.
-A pre-wetting syringe is connected to a combination of a custom made multi-nozzle element and a wiper to allow to create homogeneous thin films of fluid.
+Each deposition system is equipped with a nozzle that can be precisely adjusted with a linear stage (Thorlabs DT12/M) to be at fixed distance from the substrate.
+In the current setup, we use commercially available nozzles with inner and outer diameters of respectively \SI{0.8}{\mm} and \SI{1.2}{\mm} (model \enquote{dispensing tip full metal single capillary} from Vieweg).
+The pre-wetting system is connected to a custom-made combination of a multi-nozzle element and a wiper, which allows the creation of a thin fluid layer covering the substrate (see Sec.~\ref{subsec:pre-wetting_mechanism}).

-The four glass substrates are placed on a rotary stage.
-Just after entering the microgravity phase and depositing on the glass substrates the corresponding fluids for the pre-wetting films, the rotary stage moves the glass substrates from the pre-wetting position to underneath the droplet-deposition nozzles, thereby spreading the pre-wetting fluids into a thin homogeneous layer (see below).

-The four pre-wetting and four deposition syringes are driven by an individual linear motor each.
-All motors are controlled individually by the experiment control computer.
-With this it is possible to precisely control the amount of fluid and the deposition rate of all the fluids separately.
-The motor control also implements a configurable amount of retraction of the syringe pistons, in order to stop the deposition of yield-stress fluids as instantaneously as possible: without retraction, the cessation of the flow out of the deposition nozzle produces some leakage that depends on the rheological properties of the fluid.

-The temperature inside the capsule is recorded with a type~K thermocouple, placed on the experiment platform close to the deposition nozzle (see Figure \ref{fig:camera_path}).
+The general experimental procedure consists of: (1)~the deposition of the precursor layer (which should happen in microgravity to ensure homogeneity and reproducible height of the layer), followed by (2)~the droplet deposition.
+The temperature inside the capsule is monitored throughout the experiment by a type~K thermocouple, placed on the experiment platform close to one of the deposition nozzles (see Fig.~\ref{fig:camera_path}).
 The current setup is intended for fluids whose rheology is only weakly dependent on temperature around ambient conditions, so that no active temperature control is needed.